 9. It can reduce your risk of diabetes.
 Walking can help prevent diabetes or reduce its severity.
 Findings from the Harvard Nurses’ Health Study suggest that walking briskly for 30 minutes daily reduces the risk of developing Type 2 diabetes by 30 percent.

 10. It helps your heart.
-Walking does wonders for your heart and circulation, according to the Arthritis Foundation.
+Walking does wonders for your heart and circulation, according to this handy guide.
 It lowers your blood pressure, strengthens your heart, cuts your risk of stroke and wards off heart disease.

 This article has been republished from MNN.